 The dissertation research experience culminates in a final oral exam, commonly known as the "dissertation defense."
 A final public dissertation defense is required.
-The defense must be scheduled officially with the Graduate College.
+The defense must be scheduled with the Graduate College.
 Defenses that are held without being scheduled with the Graduate College are considered invalid.
-At least 50% of the committee must be physically present at the oral defense.
+At least 50% of the student's committee must be physically present at the oral defense.

-Students should apply to graduate (via MyASU) by the deadline in the semester in which they anticipate defending.
-The deadline to apply to graduate is posted online with other graduation deadlines, but occurs in mid October in the Fall and mid February in the Spring semester.
-There is a \$50 application fee but, if a student does not graduate in the semester for which they pay the fee, it will roll forward.
-Students only have to pay the fee for each degree.
+Students should apply to graduate (via MyASU) by the deadline for the semester in which they plan to defend.
+The precise deadline to apply to graduate is posted online with other graduation deadlines, but occurs mid-October for Fall and mid-February for Spring graduation.
+There is a \$50 application fee.
+If the student does not graduate in the semester for which they pay the fee, the fee will roll forward.
+Students only have to pay a graduation fee once for each degree.